ShawnDaGeek/Better_Equipment/README.md

 - # Loots and Drops
   - Made crates and barrels drop better and more loots.
-  - Mods drop better and more loots.
+  - Mobs drop better and more loots.
   - Dirt, sand, cobble, trees and ores all drop more and or better loots.

 - # Farming